Donders-Institute/bidscoin/docs/installation.rst

    $ pip install bidscoin[dcm2niix2bids]        # Use this when you want to convert conventional MR imaging data with the dcm2niix2bids plugin and would like to have dcm2niix pip-installed
    $ pip install bidscoin[spec2nii2bids]        # Use this when you want to convert MR spectroscopy data with the spec2nii2bids plugin
    $ pip install bidscoin[deface]               # Use this when you want to deface anatomical MRI scans.
 NB: Requires FSL to be installed on your system
-   $ pip install bidscoin[deface,pet2bids]      # Use this when you want to deface anatomical MRI scans and convert PET data with the pet2bids plugin
+   $ pip install bidscoin[deface,spec2nii2bids] # Use this when you want to deface anatomical MRI scans and convert MRS data with the spec2nii2bids plugin
    $ pip install bidscoin[all]                  # Use this to install all extra packages

 These install commands can be run independently and will give you the latest stable release of BIDScoin and its `plugins <./options.html#dcm2niix2bids-plugin>`__.
 Alternatively, if you need to use the very latest (development / unstable) version of the software, you can also install BIDScoin directly from the github source code repository, e.g. like this: